-Brazilian hardwood decking offers the utmost in a hassle-free, low-maintenance addition for your home.
+Brazilian hardwood decking from Brazilian Wood Depot and stocked in Atlanta offers the utmost in a hassle-free, low-maintenance addition for your home.
 To ensure maximum color longevity, you can apply deck oil once per season.
 Other than that, forget about the need for treatments to prevent rotting or insect problems, forget about needing to replaced warped wood, or anything else.

 Below, learn more about all of the different varieties of Brazilian hardwood decking lumber, and if you need any further inspiration, take a look at our Brazilian hardwood deck design photos.